 \textbf{Task definition.} Question answering (QA) takes a question as input and outputs a streamlined answer or a list of possible answers based on background knowledge \citep{CaiWZY20}.
 This background knowledge can either be provided as a supplementary document, a knowledge base, or leveraged from training data when no additional context is provided.

-\textbf{Main characteristics.} Background knowledge of a QA system can be \textit{internal} or \textit{external} \cite{YuZLH22}. \textit{Internal knowledge} takes place within the training data and input text(s), including but not limited to keywords, topics, linguistic features, and internal graph structure. \textit{External knowledge} acquisition occurs when knowledge is provided from outside sources, such as a knowledge base, knowledge graph, or grounded text.
+\textbf{Main characteristics.} Background knowledge of a QA system can be \textit{internal} or \textit{external} \citep{YuZLH22}. \textit{Internal knowledge} takes place within the training data and input text(s), including but not limited to keywords, topics, linguistic features, and internal graph structure. \textit{External knowledge} acquisition occurs when knowledge is provided from outside sources, such as a knowledge base, knowledge graph, or grounded text.
 While there exist QA systems \citep{CaiWZY20} for topic-restricted domains (e.g., math QA), most research focuses on open-domain QA, i.e., QA systems with capabilities that are not constrained on a topic because they generalize better to practical problems.

-\textbf{Challenges.} Evaluation of generated answers is increasingly difficult for more abstractive settings like open-domain QA where the source does not directly indicate what the correct answer might be \citep{DurmusHD20}.
+\textbf{Challenges.} The difficulties of QA stem from open-domain evaluation and the interpretability of the system's answers.
+Evaluation of generated answers is difficult for very abstractive settings like open-domain QA where the source does not directly indicate what the correct answer could be \citep{DurmusHD20}.
+This contrasts with multiple-choice settings, in which evaluation is comparatively simple, e.g., via regular expression text matching.
 To bridge the gap of interpretability, researchers draw inspiration from how humans synthesize a chain of thought for reasoning.
-Although Chain-of-Thought Prompting \citep{WeiWSB23} and Solo Performance Prompting \citep{WangMWG23} are competent approaches to improve reasoning in QA systems, their implementation is not trivial because they require a specific prompt design and large models that are capable of eliciting reasoning this way.
+Although Chain-of-Thought Prompting \citep{WeiWSB24} and Solo Performance Prompting \citep{WangMWG23} are competent approaches to improve reasoning in QA systems, their implementation is not trivial because they require a specific prompt design and large models that are capable of mimicking human-like reasoning this way.